Recursively enumerable language

 In mathematics, logic and computer science, a formal language is called recursively enumerable (also recognizable, partially decidable, semidecidable, Turing-acceptable or Turing-recognizable) if it is a recursively enumerable subset in the set of all possible words over the alphabet of the language, i.e., if there exists a Turing machine which will enumerate all valid strings of the language.
+These are generated by unrestricted grammars.

 Recursively enumerable languages are known as type-0 languages in the Chomsky hierarchy of formal languages.
 All regular, context-free, context-sensitive and recursive languages are recursively enumerable.

 The class of all recursively enumerable languages is called RE.

 Definitions

 There are three equivalent definitions of a recursively enumerable language: